QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 !pip install --upgrade jax jaxlib
 ```

+## Overview

 We describe a simple "deep" neural network of "width" one.

+By **deep** we mean that the network composes a large number of functions organized into nodes of a graph.

+**Width** refers to the number of right hand  side variables on the right hand side of the function being approximated.

-Setting the "width" to one means that the network simply  **composes univariate functions**.
+Setting the "width" to one means that the network   just composes univariate functions.

 We let $x \in \mathbb{R}$ be a scalar and $y \in \mathbb{R}$ be another scalar that is a nonlinear function of $x$: